palewire/django-bakery/docs/_build/html/_sources/gettingstarted.txt

     BUILD_DIR = '/home/you/code/your-site/build/'

 The trickest step is to re­fact­or your views to in­her­it our :doc:`buildable class-based views </buildableviews>`.
 They are similar to Django's `generic class-based views <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_, except extended to know how to auto­mat­ic­ally build them­selves as flat files.

 Here is a list view and a de­tail view us­ing our sys­tem.

-If you've never seen class-based views before, you should study up in `the Django docs <https://docs.djangoproject.com/en/dev/topics/class-based-views/>`_ because we don't aren't going to rewrite their documentation here.
-If you've already seen class-based views and decided you dislike them, `you're not alone <http://lukeplant.me.uk/blog/posts/djangos-cbvs-were-a-mistake/>`_ but you'll have to take our word that they're worth the trouble in this case.
-You'll see why soon enough.

 .. code-block:: python